tdauth/cpp-events/README.md

 C++ header-only library which provides CML-style events.

 CML-style events allow the synchronization of values via channels.
-Events are first-class values which means they can be passed around.
+Events are first-class values which are returned by non-blocking send and receive operations.
 Only an explicit `sync` call is blocking.
+Channels can be closed which prevents any further send and receive operations.
+The operations always return a flag which indicates whether the channel has already been closed (similar to Go).

-The following example shows how a string value is synchronized between two threads:
+The following example shows how a string value is synchronized between two threads using events:

 ```cpp
 #include <channel.hpp>